jaha2600/Antarctica-DEM-Project/standard_scripts/README.md

 See main directory for dependency requirements.

 ## Make Edits to Paths & Hardcoded Variables

+First make sure you have copied the apply_inv_translation.py script into your demcoreg_directory

 Change `line 14` and `line 15` to match your ASP path and location of apply_inv_translation.py

 Change `line 21` to hardcode the path to your `$PC_NAME` input.